Office of Institutional Equity

 - Kasandra Moye, Director, Center for Black Culture

-- Danica A. Myers, Interim Director and Title IX Coordinator, Office of Equity and Inclusion
+- Danica A. Myers, Interim Director and Title IX Coordinator, Office of Institutional Equity

 - Elizabeth Reed, Director and University ADA & 504 Compliance Coordinator, Disability Support Services